cwchentw/fileutils-cmd/README.md

 ## System Requirements

 Some scripts depend on PowerShell while some on external tools.
-Our scripts always check whether external tools are valid on host systems in advance.
+Our scripts always check whether external tools are available on host systems in advance.

 ## Installation